-- Persons AHCCCS eligible through either Title XIX (Medicaid) or Title XXI; - Persons determined to have a Serious Mental Illness; and - Special populations who are eligible to receive services funded through federal block grants.
+- · Persons AHCCCS eligible through either Title XIX (Medicaid) or Title XXI; - · Persons who have a Serious Mental Illness; and - · Special populations who can get services funded through federal block grants.

 Title XIX (Medicaid; may also be called AHCCCS) is insurance for low-income persons, children, and families.
 It pays for medical, dental (for children up to 21 years of age), and behavioral health services.